HOW DOES MARELITT BALTIC WORK?

-The aim is developing cost-efficient, safe and environmentally derelict fishing gear (DFG) cleaning methods identified through demonstration actions for sampled targets (soft seabed/wrecks/rocky bottoms) including an environmental impact assessment analysis for sensitive areas.
+The aim is to develop cost-efficient, safe and environmentally friendly derelict fishing gear (DFG) cleaning methods identified through demonstration actions for sampled targets (soft seabed/wrecks/rocky bottoms) including an environmental impact assessment analysis for sensitive areas.

 As a result, a handbook on DFG cleaning methodologies consisting of an evaluation of dragging operations and documentation of lessons learned will be made.
 MARELITT will constitute the baseline for future cleaning measures while gaining an overview of host areas in the Baltic Sea in form of a map and developing a plan for post project operation.

 MARELITT Baltic also aims to increase responsible fishery while developing a code of conduct for the fishing industry.
 Other objectives include the improvement of fishing gears for responsible fishing and a minimization of the DFG problem while improving the retrieval of DFG giving an overview about technologies to reduce gear loss.

 The project compiled recommendations for regulations on prevention in form of a recommendation paper on national and EU level.
 It should result in a long-term impact on a change of fishing strategies and legislations on the different spatial levels.